-Are the NFL's looming rules changes enough to save kickoffs?
+Are the NFL's looming rule changes enough to save kickoffs?

 On their own, none of the proposed changes would have much impact.
 They are subtle enough, said retired NFL special-teams ace Steve Tasker, that most fans will see them and think the kickoff "is pretty much the same."

 Together, though, the coaches believe their proposal will reduce speed before contact.
-They think it will force a phase-out of big linemen on the play and create an environment in which players are running with, rather than toward, each other.
+They think it will force a phaseout of big linemen on the play and create an environment in which players are running with, rather than toward, each other.

 Two initiatives took priority, according to Baltimore Ravens special-teams coordinator Jerry Rosburg.
 The first was to eliminate the two-man wedge, a rule that will also prevent teams from creating larger delayed wedges as the return develops.
 According to the proposal's wording, players would no longer align "shoulder to shoulder within two yards of each other and move forward together" to block.
 The wedge, according to McKay, accounted for nearly a third of all concussions on kickoffs over the past three seasons.